Γ

 • Gentler than heat extraction

-• More even distribution of active ingredients
+• More uniform distribution of active ingredients

 • Reproducible results

-Disadvantages of ultrasonic extraction
+Disadvantages of Ultrasonic Extraction

-• Purchase costs for ultrasonic bath
+• Acquisition costs for ultrasonic cleaner

 • Energy consumption during extraction